 Learn about how you can be prepared for joint replacement surgery with Seniorly.
 Planning ahead for surgery and recovery will make things much smoother.

 The first step for any family preparing for joint replacement surgery is to get educated about what to expect.
-This will dramatically impact your overall experience before and during the recovery process.
 It is vital to have accurate expectations so that there are no surprises following a joint replacement surgery.
+To get a head start with surgery preparations, Cleveland Clinic has provided an excellent overview of joint replacement surgery.

 For many of us, stairs, curbs, or ramps are nothing to think about.
-We manage to move across the terrain seamlessly without a thought.
-Yet, initially after a joint replacement surgery, our terrain can be much more difficult to traverse.
+However, during the first few days of recovery after a joint replacement surgery, these terrains can be much more difficult to traverse.

 4. Be Prepared To Have A Good Experience

-Lastly, I want to encourage you or your loved one that with proper preparedness, joint replacement surgeries can be very successful.
-The journey is not easy, but it’s worth the hard work to regain mobility, strength, and independence.
+With proper education and preparedness, joint replacement surgeries are highly successful.
+The recovery journey may not be easy, but it’s worth the hard work to regain mobility, strength, and independence.

 Here’s to the journey ahead!